Istanbul Process

-The Heart of Asia – Istanbul Process (HoA-IP) is an initiative of the Republic of Afghanistan and the Republic of Turkey, which was officially launched at a conference hosted by Turkey in Istanbul on 2 November 2011.
-Since then, Afghanistan supported by fourteen Participating Countries of the Heart of Asia Region and 16 Supporting Countries beyond the region as well as 12 Regional and International Organizations is leading and coordinating this Process.
+The Heart of Asia – Istanbul Process (HoA-IP) is an initiative of the Islamic Republic of Afghanistan and the Republic of Turkey, which was officially launched at a conference hosted by Turkey in Istanbul on 2 November 2011.
+Since then, Afghanistan supported by fourteen participating countries of the heart of Asia region and 16 supporting countries beyond the region as well as 12 regional and international organizations is leading and coordinating this process.
 It is a platform for promoting regional security, economic and political cooperation centered on Afghanistan through dialogue and a set of Confidence Building Measures (CBMs).